aragoncoop/Landing-Page/README.md

 How you can join (membership process doc)

-Where would my skills be best placed (list of current Working Groups)
+Where could my current skills be best placed (list of current Working Groups, further opportunities)

-How can I contribute (links to keybase, chat, forum, 3box?)
+How can I contribute to the community (links to keybase, chat, forum, 3box?)

 Examples of work we're involved in (various demo's)